cloudyluna/StardewValleyMods/CrabPotCollectJellies/README.md

   in the [Witch’s swamp](https://stardewvalleywiki.com/Witch%27s_Swamp) location.
 The chance is about 10% to 20% higher for cave jellies here.

-- In a modded game, if your [cave farm](https://stardewvalleywiki.com/The_Cave) have water tiles of which you could place crab pots in, then you should get 10% higher chance to get jellies compared to the one in Witch’s swamp.
+- In a modded game, if your [Farm Cave](https://stardewvalleywiki.com/The_Cave) have water tiles of which you could place crab pots in, then you should get 10% higher chance to get jellies compared to the one in Witch’s swamp.
-  Recommended cave farm mod to use: [More Lively Farm Cave](https://www.nexusmods.com/stardewvalley/mods/23190)
+  Recommended farm mod to use: [More Lively Farm Cave](https://www.nexusmods.com/stardewvalley/mods/23190)

 - [Mines](https://stardewvalleywiki.com/Mines) (level 20, 60, 100) if
   it’s possible to put crab pots in those water tiles.
-The chance is the same as cave farm one above except that no river or sea jelly will spawn here.
+The chance is the same as farm cave one above, except that no river or sea jelly will spawn here.

 ### How to get better quality jelly?